Jordan protests: Rise of the Salafist Jihadist movement

 "With their protests, they already had a high profile before the clashes.
 They conjured up an image of threatening the peace," Mr Abu Rumman said.

 "Authorities played this card and expanded upon it.
-The message was: the street protests for reform are also bringing 'these' people out."'Riding the wave'
+The message was: the street protests for reform are also bringing 'these' people out."

 However, Mr Abu Rumman was quick to point out that the militants are marginalised vis-a-vis the majority of Jordan's 6 million people and are relatively small in number.